by Matt Slick

 No, Jesus could not have sinned.
 The reason will be explained by examining two doctrines concerning Christ: the hypostatic union and the communicatio idiomatum.

-In the doctrine of the communicatio idiomatum, we see what is called the "communication of the properties."
+In the doctrine of the communicatio idiomatum we see what is called the "communication of the properties."
 What this means is that the attributes of both the divine and the human nature were ascribed to the single person.
-In other words, the person of Christ would say such things as, "Father glorify me with the glory I had with you before the foundation of the world" (John 17:5) and that He descended from Heaven (John 3:13) and that He claimed omnipresence (Matthew 28:20).
-So we see that He claimed the attributes of divinity.
-It goes without saying that He also claimed the attributes of humanity when He ate, walked, talked, etc. So in the doctrine of the communicatio idiomatum we see that the attributes of both divinity and humanity are claimed by the person of Christ.
+In other words, the person of Christ would say such things as, "Father glorify me with the glory I had with you before the foundation of the world" (John 17:5), that he descended from heaven (John 3:13), and he claimed omnipresence (Matthew 28:20).
+So we see that he claimed the attributes of divinity.
+It goes without saying that he also claimed the attributes of humanity when he ate, walked, talked, etc. So in the doctrine of the communicatio idiomatum we see that the attributes of both divinity and humanity are claimed by the person of Christ.
 And this is significant.

 One of the attributes of being divine is the inability to sin.
 God is holy (1 Peter 1:16) and cannot sin.
-Since the attributes of divinity were ascribed to a man, Jesus, then necessarily could not have sinned.
+Since the attributes of divinity were ascribed to a man, Jesus, then necessarily he could not have sinned.

 Jesus was tempted